 - You have enough fat available in other areas for injection into your buttocks.

-- You’re able to avoid sitting on your rear for a few weeks after surgery.
+- You’re able to avoid sitting after BBL surgery for a few weeks.

-On the downside, fat can be reabsorbed after the injections.
+On the downside, with Brazilian butt lifts, fat can be reabsorbed after the injections.
 So, it’s essential for your plastic surgeon to correctly estimate how much your body will absorb and use the right amount.
 It’s also possible that one buttock could be larger than the other, but this can be corrected if needed.

 Butt Implants Overview

-A butt implant may be desirable if you don’t have enough fat for a Brazilian butt lift.
-Some patients also want a more considerable change in their rear than a butt lift can provide.
+A butt augmentation with implants may be desirable if you don’t have enough excess fat for a Brazilian butt lift procedure.
+Some butt implant surgery patients also want a more considerable change in their rear than a butt lift can provide.

 Implants are made from solid silicone and come in a variety of sizes and shapes.
 Your plastic surgeon will discuss your options and which is best in your case.

-The procedure for a butt implant is as follows:
+The procedure for a butt augmentation with implants is as follows:

 - Your surgeon makes incisions in both buttocks, typically at the top of the rear but sometimes at the point where the cheeks meet the thighs.